DFPercush/PhysicalQuantity/README.md

 		the 'a' standing for automatic.

-3. (_Optional_) Run `gencode info` or examine `hashTables.ah` to see if the bucket size is obnoxious, i.e. lots of hashing collisions.
+3. (_Optional_) Run `gencode info` or examine `hashTables.ah` to see If the bucket size is obnoxious, i.e. lots of hashing collisions.
-		If so, run gencode again and pass --max-table-size (a bigger number) and --max-seed (more) It may also be beneficial to modify the hashing function in hash.cpp, but this may have to run on embedded hardware, so don't make it too complicated.
+If so, run gencode again:

+	./bin/gencode generate optimize --max-table-size (a bigger number) and --max-seed (more)

+It may also be beneficial to modify the hashing function in `hash.cpp`, but this may have to run on embedded hardware, so don't make it too complicated.

 Note: You should never `#include hashTables.ah` in your own code, on pain of linker errors.
 You should only ever need to `#include <PhysicalQuantity.h>` in external projects.